Yvitex/Obsidian_Notes/Computer Science/Horror Game/Creating Game Instance.md

 aliases: [game instance]
 ---
 # Game Instance
 After [[Setup Level|setting up]], we could now create a game instance that will override the default ones.
-Game instance are like global variables useful in making health bars or mp barns that don't reset when the game progress or move to a different level, It is created when the game starts and deleted when the game is closed, somehow reminds me of [[Reference Type]] variables stored in [[Heap]]
+Game instance are like global variables useful in making health bars or mp barns that don't reset when the game progress or move to a different level, It is created when the game starts and deleted when the game is closed, somehow reminds me of [[Reference Type]] variables stored in [[Memory Heap]]

 ## Setup
 Create a new folder called BluePrint, or name it whatever just notice that this is where we will store blueprints.